JohnPaulinePineda/Portfolio_Project_43/docs/index.md

 Statistical test measure assessed for the numeric descriptors in the study to determine the most optimal subset of variables for the subsequent modelling process included the following:

 [Pearson’s Correlation Coefficient](https://royalsocietypublishing.org/doi/10.1098/rsta.1896.0007) is a parametric measure of the linear correlation for a pair of features by calculating the ratio between their covariance and the product of their standard deviations.
-The presence of high absolute correlation values indicate the univariate association between the numeric predictors and the numeric response.
+The presence of high absolute correlation values indicate the univariate association among the numeric decriptors.

 ### 1.2.3 Model Formulation <a class="anchor" id="1.2.3"></a>